 Multiple approaches with honest tradeoffs You get 2-3 options with clear tradeoffs — what each approach breaks, what it costs, what you lose.
 You decide before any code is written.

 Structured spec output your agent can execute The plan is not a chat message.
 It's a living document with explicit scope, subtasks that reference real files, and acceptance criteria your coding agent can verify against.
 That's the difference between an agent that ships and one that flails.
+This is spec driven development applied at the workflow level — structured inputs that make autonomous execution reliable.

 How It Works: The AI Agent Workflow Diagram